ARC Raiders is a return to form for extraction shooters, still requires improvements

 If there’s one thing no extraction shooter has been able to replicate in the last decade, it’s the perfectly executed immersion in The Division’s Dark Zone.
 Night time, snowy NYC streets and alleys with distant shouts and sounds of conflict from within the quarantined PvP zone was the first and last time I’d ever experienced such flawless execution of mood, level design, environmental storytelling, tension, risk & reward, and much more all in one package.

-Arc Raiders, for now at least, is unfortunately not the game to bring this feeling back.
+ARC Raiders, for now at least, is unfortunately not the game to bring this feeling back.
 They do have plans for things like snow, more weather events, etc., but for the most part the environment and setting itself simply doesn’t make me feel anything.
 Every location just feels like arbitrarily placed miniature set pieces, like someone’s Christmas tree village decorations.

 Everything feels very scaled down, like Expedition 33’s transitional miniature travel map.
 It’s the “yeah, there would be a village here, but we won’t build it out in its entirety, so you’ll have to be content with three or four cramped apartment buildings as a miniature representation” type of thing, which made sense for E33’s travel map, but not so much for the game’s main content.
-In Arc Raiders, the levels just feel very soulless.
+In ARC Raiders, the levels just feel very soulless.
 The tutorial itself was actually quite scenic and reminiscent of The Division, but for some reason the game basically dropped the aesthetic and mood setting immediately, and otherwise can be quite bland.

 Duo queue